-Content introduces the concepts of breast pathology detection and diagnosis.
+This content introduces the concepts of breast pathology detection and diagnosis.
 This section presents characteristics of benign and cancerous pathologies and their mammographic appearance.

 - 1. Discuss the factors and physiologic changes that will affect breast tissue composition. - 2.
 Identify physical changes of the breast. - 3.
 Correlate clinical breast changes with imaging findings, and comparison with previous mammograms. - 4.
 Identify the mammographic appearance of pathologies. - 5.
-Identify the high risk and low risk factors limited to breast cancer. - 6.
-Describe the etiology, mammographic appearance, diagnosis and treatment of benign breast pathologies. - 7.
-Describe the etiology, mammographic appearance, diagnosis and treatment of malignant breast pathologies. - 8.
-Identify the procedures used to diagnosis breast cancer. - 9.
-Describe treatment options for breast cancer. - 10.
-Explain breast cancer stages 0 to IV and stage characteristics. - 11.
-Explain tumor node metastasis (TNM) classifications of breast cancer. - 12.
-Identify the significance of early detection of breast cancer through patient screening and diagnostic mammograms, clinical examinations and breast self-examinations. - 13.
+Describe assessment categories and the recommended clinical follow up. - 6.
+Identify the high risk and low risk factors limited to breast cancer. - 7.
+Describe the etiology, mammographic appearance, diagnosis and treatment of benign breast pathologies. - 8.
+Describe the etiology, mammographic appearance, diagnosis and treatment of malignant breast pathologies. - 9.
+Identify the procedures used to diagnosis breast cancer. - 10.
+Describe treatment options for breast cancer. - 11.
+Explain breast cancer stages 0 to IV and stage characteristics. - 12.
+Explain tumor node metastasis (TNM) classifications of breast cancer. - 13.
+Identify the significance of breast cancer detection through patient screening and diagnostic mammograms. - 14.
+Discuss the practice of clinical breast examinations and breast self-examinations, and current evidence-based data about them. - 15.
 Identify the risk factors associated with breast cancer.

 - I. Breast Anomalies

 - A. Asymmetry

 - B. Inverted nipples

 - C. Accessory nipples

 - D. Accessory breast tissue

-- E. Other
+- E. Other (e.g. congenital)